atlanta · since 2020

 Growing Our Artistic Footprint

 Pinker Times Installations blossomed across Atlanta's artistic and cultural landscape, leaving a trail of floral enchantment in its wake.
-We led Atlanta's first flower festival "Bodalicious Bloom" with more than 10 installations across the city and exhibited the first glow-in-the-dark floral tunnel that was free for the public.
+We led Atlanta's first flower festival "Bodacious Bloom" with more than 10 installations across the city and exhibited the first glow-in-the-dark floral tunnel that was free for the public.
 We also adorned celebrated restaurants such as Atrium, The Select, Delbar, The Garden Room, Nagomiya Midtown, and Brush Sushi with our unique floral experiences, transforming their spaces into botanical wonders.

 2024